-Patient care facilities at DHMC include a 396-bed general hospital and extensive outpatient clinics, providing primary, secondary, and tertiary health care to residents of northern New England.
-DHMC is one of the few medical schools and tertiary medical centers in our country located in a truly rural setting.
+Patient care facilities at Dartmouth-Hitchcock include a 396-bed general hospital and extensive outpatient clinics, providing primary, secondary, and tertiary health care to residents of northern New England.
+Dartmouth-Hitchcock is one of the few medical schools and tertiary medical centers in our country located in a truly rural setting.

->

-> In 1991, the Medical Center moved to its curent facility, a 225-acre complex situated on a wooded hillside in Lebanon, NH.
-A six-story outpatient building, operating rooms, general inpatient units, intensive care units, the Norris Cotton Cancer Center, other facilities, and support services exist under one roof, with a central skylit mall.
+- In 1991, the Dartmouth-Hitchcock Medical Center moved to its current facility, a 225-acre complex situated on a wooded hillside in Lebanon, NH.
+A six-story outpatient building, operating rooms, general inpatient units, intensive care units, the Norris Cotton Cancer Center, other facilities, and support services exist on the campus.

->

-> While CHaD functions as a pediatric outpatient practice and a "community" hospital to families in the Dartmouth area, it is also the only tertiary and academic children's medical facility in New Hampshire.
+While CHaD functions as a pediatric outpatient practice and a "community" hospital to families in the Dartmouth area, it is also the only tertiary and academic children's medical facility in New Hampshire.

 We serve a population base of nearly two million in New Hampshire and eastern Vermont.
 Despite our location adjacent to a classic New England college town, our patient population, drawn from both states, includes socioeconomic diversity.
 With this diversity comes a wide range of social stressors and care needs.